 - Baggage charges paid or reimbursed by the university shall be limited to personal and university baggage necessary to carry out university business.

 - The standard UA guidance is to use the Concur Travel booking tool or UA's travel agency, Corporate Travel Management (CTM) to book travel

 - Travelers and delegates should always establish bookings with discounted vendors through the booking tool or CTM to obtain our negotiated rates, especially airfare

-- If a traveler chooses to book directly with a discounted vendor (i.e. outside of Concur/CTM) for personal convenience, they should obtain a business-only cost comparison (see 8.
+- If a traveler chooses to book directly with a discounted vendor (i.e. outside of Concur/CTM) for personal convenience, they should obtain a business-only cost comparison for the same flights in the booking tool (see 8.
 Personal Travel)

 - Travelers and delegates must book airfare at least 14 days in advance except when circumstances prevent this

 - Booking under 14 days requires supervisor approval

 - To aid travelers, the Concur Travel booking tool is programmed to only list allowable fare classes (coach, main cabin, etc.)